Skip to main content

 }

-Check the detailed guide here for further information.
+Check the detailed guide here for more information.

-For code simplicity, Kotlin language would be a great option for writing Bolt apps.
+For code simplicity, Kotlin is a great option for writing Bolt apps.
 In this section, you'll learn how to set up a Kotlin project for Bolt apps.

 plugins {